3 Critical Tech Upgrades for Small and Growing Businesses

 Here are a few component details to help you understand what matters and where you stand now:

-- Processor.
-8-core processors are becoming the norm.
+· Processor.
+8-core processors have become the norm.
 While many businesses use 4-core processors, the multitasking capabilities of 8-core are undeniable.

-If your employees open more than 4 or 5 browser tabs at once, giving them an extra 8GB stick of RAM for a total of 16 can do wonders.
+o If your employees open more than 4 or 5 browser tabs at once, giving them an extra 8GB stick of RAM for a total of 24GB can do wonders.
 Anything more is a specialized machine.

-- Although solid state drives (SSDs) allow faster boot-up times, it's not necessary to buy a massive C drive.
-Most Windows and Linux-based computers will function well with a 200GB SSD.
+o Although solid state drives (SSDs) allow faster boot-up times, it's not necessary to buy a massive C drive.
+Most Windows and Linux-based computers will function well with a 500GB SSD.

-- Graphics cards--also known as video cards--are like small computers on a board.
+o Graphics processing unit (GPU)--also known as video cards or graphics cards--are like small computers on a board.
 These computers are dedicated to calculating or rendering the data required to create visual data.

-- This affects everything from high-definition video to images with deep, large, detailed files to gaming.
-There are specific cards for gaming and graphic design, but gaming cards offer an affordable entry level around the $100-$200 level.
+o This affects everything from high-definition video to images with deep, large, detailed files to gaming.
+There are specific cards for gaming and graphic design, but with economic pressures from COVID-19 and cryptomining, these cards cost a premium.

 Automation Consultation and Conversion